Course Details & Fees

 Crowdfunding Campaigns: For further information on crowdfunding campaigns, click on the link below.

 Bursary Fund: We welcome contributions to our bursary fund and encourage those who can to contribute, so that those who cannot pay the full amount may still undertake the course.
-If you would like to make a contribution of this kind, please contact the office on 0333 332 1996 – option 3 for further details.
+If you would like to make a contribution of this kind, please contact the finance office on 0330 120 1996 – option 3 for further details.